-Employers must pay to an employee the allowances the employee is entitled to under this award.
-See Schedule D for a summary of monetary allowances and method of adjustment.
+22.1 Employers must pay to an employee the allowances the employee is entitled to under this award.

-15.2 Wage related allowances
+NOTE: See Schedule D-Summary of Monetary Allowances for a summary of monetary allowances and method of adjustment.

+22.2 Wage-related allowances